-Optometrists can obtain a provider number from Medicare Australia.
+Optometrists can obtain a provider number from the Department of Human Services.
 A separate provider number is issued for each location at which an optometrist practises and has current registration.
-Provider numbers for additional practice locations may also be obtained from Medicare Australia following confirmation of registration.
+Provider numbers for additional practice locations may also be obtained from the Department of Human Services following confirmation of registration.
 Optometrists cannot use another optometrist's provider number.